 “Oh my god!”
 Rowena exclaimed.

 They both missed the next question, but as Skye laughed in delight, they refocused their attention on the screen.

 “Yes, it is rather ironic,” Sheila said, “but in a show of solidarity with my daughter, I have selected one of her best friends from high school to be O.P.R.A.’s vampiric representative.”

 “What?”
 Rowena said.

 “What?”
 Willow said in horror.

-"Oh, this is gonna be good," Skye said and scooped up some more peaches.
+“Oh, this is gonna be good,” Skye said, scooping up some more peaches.

 “She was your girlfriend in high school?”
 Skye asked.
 “Wow, you do like blondes.”

-"But…I…no…she…I didn't…and she…NO…and just…and…and…" Willow's mouth continued to move but she said nothing as her eyes, somehow seeming twice the size they'd been, focused on the television screen where Harmony Kendall stood beside Willow's mother on the podium.
+“But…I…no…she…I didn’t…and she…no…and just…and…and…” Willow’s mouth continued to move, but she said nothing, while her eyes, somehow seeming twice the size they’d been, focused on the television screen where Harmony Kendall stood beside her mother at the podium.